jbgraindorge/jbooker/README.md

 # jbooker
 Books prices scraper (optimized for french market)

+This python flask script / application, scrap several sources to get informations and prices about a book

+Current sources : Amazon, Abebook, Ebay, Priceminister and LebonCoin (LeBonCoin is a very famous ads service in France, similar to Craigslist)

-I know : this code is awfull, I just made it quickly and I'm not a professionnal python developer, so any improvement, advice or tip is welcome
+NB : I know this code is really awfull, I just made it quickly and I'm not a professionnal python developer, so any improvement, advice or tip is welcome.
+I just made it to answer my specific needs and I'll try to improve it on a regular basis.

 ## Requirements
 ```